Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 Mitigations:

 A DNS privacy service must be engineered for high availability.
+Particular care should to be taken to protect DNS privacy services against denial-of-service attacks, as experience has shown that unavailability of DNS resolving because of attacks is a significant motivation for users to switch services.

+TODO: Add reference for work by Roland's student.

 ### Service options